wakeupnemo/polymarket-research/STATE.md

 - the feature-job input set is frozen explicitly,
 - a first stable feature set `v0_1` has been built successfully from those frozen inputs,
 - a diagnostics layer on top of the stable feature set exists and runs successfully,
-- a downstream tradability/gating layer now converts diagnostics into keep/watch/exclude plus active-universe outputs,
+- a downstream tradability / gating layer converts diagnostics into keep/watch/exclude plus active-universe outputs,
+- a slightly longer bounded sample materially improved row count from `60` to `120`,
+- default tradability thresholds on that longer sample still produced `keep = 0`, `watch = 4`, `exclude = 6`,
+- an explicit conservative local calibration override produced a non-empty keep-only active universe of size `4`,
-- and the maker-markout scaffold now produces first-pass adverse-selection diagnostics for active-universe triage.
+- the conservative maker-markout scaffold has now been run successfully on that calibrated active universe,
+- and a cleanup pass has preserved the validated calibrated runtime artifacts outside the repo tree while reducing the checkout to a near-clean state.

-This is still an early research-stage system, but it is no longer just a design document set, it is no longer only an ingestion/state project, and it is no longer waiting on its first reporting layer.
+This remains an early research-stage system.
+The current maker-markout result is still a triage scaffold under explicit simplifying assumptions, but the project is no longer blocked before its first markout experiment.

 ---